heisantosh/gitstats/README.md

 ## Usage
 Supported output formats are table/JSON/CSV.
 Default output format is table.
+Stats can be sorted by commits, additions, deletions.

 ### Example
 Running for a local copy of https://github.com/nshepperd/gpt-2.git.